nthu-servsec-crypto-delta/chitchat-api/README.md

-# mock-location-api
+# chitchat-api
-This is the mock location API using file as datastore.
+This is the ChitChat API.

 ## API Spec
 WIP